veloren/site/content/welcome.md

 +++
-title = "Welcome!"
+title = "Welcome to Veloren!"
 description = "A welcome to the Veloren development blog"

 date = 2030-01-01
 weight = 0
 +++

-# Welcome to Veloren!

 Veloren is an open-world, open-source multiplayer voxel RPG.
 The game is in an early stage of development, but is playable.